ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

     allowing lambda expressions to have multiple clauses.
 This was not
     implemented: The most obvious approach of turning `\` into a layout herald had the disadvantage of making some common idioms invalid.
-    - This can be circumvented by having `\` only be a layout herald if a newline character immediately follows it.
+    - This can be circumvented by introducing a new expression that isn't required to be backwards compatible with existing idioms.

-This proposal, then, aims to overcome the shortcomings of lambda expressions and allow them to have the same capabilities as function declarations, obviating the need for `-XMultiWayIf`, `-XLambdaCase`, and potentially even most of function declaration syntax, if a user wishes to use lambda expressions instead (see Example section).
+This proposal, then, aims to overcome the shortcomings of lambda expressions and allows a new expression to have the same capabilities as function declarations, obviating the need for `-XMultiWayIf`, `-XLambdaCase`, and potentially even most of function declaration syntax, if a user wishes to use the new expression instead (see Example section).
+This new expression is introduced with the sequence `\ of`.
+It behaves similarly to lambda expressions, except with layout, guards and multiple clauses.

-By combining the functionality of several features into one existing feature in a way that's consistent with the rest of the language, they enable users who wish to use this functionality to work with a simpler and more consistent language.
+By combining the functionality of several features into one feature in a way that's consistent with the rest of the language, it enables users who wish to use this functionality to work with a simpler and more consistent language.

 ## Proposed Change Specification

-A new extension `-XLambdaLayout` is introduced.
-Under this extension, lambda expressions can have guards.
-Unlike the current behavior with `-XMultiWayIf`, these guards do not introduce an implicit layout, since there is an alternative way of introducing one (see next paragraph).
-Lambda expressions are also allowed to have zero parameters.

-Furthermore, if after the `\`, a newline occurs before both the first pattern and guard, the `\` serves as a layout herald.
-(This means other whitespace or comments could appear between the `\` and the newline character.
-For simplicity, this is not reflected in the BNF.)
-Multiple clauses of the form `clause` (see BFN of changed syntax) may then be used in the following lines.
+A new extension `-XMultiWayLambda` is implemented.
+Under this extension, a new expression is enabled, introduced by the token sequence `\ of`.
+The whitespace between  `\` and `of` is optional and may contain an arbitrary sequence of whitespace characters.
+`\ of` behaves in a way largely similar to `\`, but it is a layout herald, can have multiple clauses, and may contain guards (see BNF for details).

+Zero clauses are not permitted, as the type of the expression would be ambiguous.
-Zero clauses are not permitted.
-This means that with `-XEmptyCase`, `-XLambdaCase` still has one (albeit rarely used) construct that cannot be replaced by a lambda expression without making it slightly longer, though where that is acceptable,
+This means that with `-XEmptyCase`,
+`-XLambdaCase` still has one (albeit rarely used) construct that cannot be replaced by a `\ of`-expression without making it slightly longer, though where that is acceptable,
 `\case {}` can (even today) be replaced by `\x -> case x of {}`.
 This shortcoming could potentially